WCPSS' AIG Identification Process

 After all testing has been concluded, all test results will be reviewed by the SBCGE committee and final test scores and Individualized Evaluation Plans will be sent home to parent/guardians.
 Parent/guardians will be asked to sign an AIG evaluation results form and are invited to have a parent/guardian/AIG teacher conference if needed to discuss the results.
 AIG candidates that have met AIG criteria will be placed into AIG immediately.

 *Please note that students can only be tested once during a full calendar year.
-If your student was tested in the spring of 2019 they cannot best tested again until the spring of 2020.*

 *There will be no nominations accepted after the last day of the nomination window.